Chaoqi-LIU/Chaoqi-LIU.github.io/index.md

 ## About Me
 Howdy!
-I'm Chaoqi LIU, you can call me Nolan! \
-I was born in Jiangsu Province, China \
-My MBTI is ENTJ-A \
-26' B.S Math and Computer Science @ UIUC
+I'm Chaoqi LIU, you can call me Nolan!
+I was born in Jiangsu Province, China.
+Currently, I'm a Math and Computer Science student at University of Illinois at Urbana-Champaign.
+I am a techno-optimist with a great passion for technology and science.
+I aspire to become a PhD in coming future.
+My current research interets are robotics, security, biocomputing.